 POSC 203 - THE AMERICAN CONGRESS - 3 credits.
 An investigation of the operation of the Congress within the American system of government

-POSC 208 - COMPARATIVE POLITICAL SYSTEMS: ADVANCED INDUSTRIAL STATES - 3 credits.
+POSC 208 - POLITICS OF GREAT POWERS - 3 credits.
 An introduction to government, politics, culture, and economic policy in Europe and Japan.
 Cross-listed with International Relations.

 POSC 211 - ESPIONAGE AND FREEDOM - 3 credits.
 This course considers fundamental questions about espionage in an age of heightened concern over security and terrorism.
 The subject matter will address the collision between national interests and human rights, of the contrast between Western traditions of morality and democracy on the one hand and contemporary conflict and national security on the other.

 POSC 212 - SPECIAL TOPICS - 3 credits.
 These courses cover new and noteworth topics of interest to the study of Political Science.